TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 discover that and only backfill as necessary.

 ## upgrade zone: imgapi

     ./upgrade-imgapi.sh upgrade-images 2>&1 | tee imgapi.out

-Also this migration should be run once.
+Also the following migration should be run once per DC.
 It isn't *harmful* to run more than once, it just involves a number of unnecessary uploads to manta if run repeatedly for every upgrade:

     sdc-login imgapi 'cd /opt/smartdc/imgapi && /opt/smartdc/imgapi/build/node/bin/node lib/migrations/migration-010-backfill-archive.js'